Isis (band): Musical style and influences

 Turner, when asked to define Isis, described their sound as "avant-garde, drone-oriented rock, but that doesn't completely cover the bases".
 At the same time, he is reticent about settling on one label exclusively, and steers away from the use of specific genre labels – "'heavy, atmospheric, droning, post-epic, post-metal, shoegazer blah blah blah.'"
 When asked how he reacts to being asked to define Isis' sound, he admits "I never know what to say.
 I'm almost afraid of perpetuating a new tag."
 Likewise, he also describes their music using a slightly more open-ended tag: as "thinking man's metal"; however, this tag refers to the intellectual elements behind the music, as opposed to exclusively aural ones.

 Due to the difficulty in pigeonholing, some fans and critics label Isis as post-metal.
 This genre is accepted to contain similar-sounding contemporaries such as Pelican, Cult of Luna and Callisto; however, Isis are often credited with the formulation of the genre with the release of Oceanic.
-In addition to the aforementioned post-metal, hardcore punk, and doom metal, some have described Isis as sludge metal, progressive metal, and even metalcore.
+In addition to the aforementioned, Isis has also been described as sludge metal, progressive metal, and even metalcore.

 Isis did not write their music for mainstream appeal according to guitarist Michael Gallagher: "... we've never tried to be on the radio, and we've never tried to please others.
 We've simply done whatever we've wanted to do, and we've all decided to be happy with the results."